TABLE OF CONTENTS

 At first, customizing the property seems like an easy choice.
 But to know if it’s the right choice for your organization, let's first go back to the basics and explore the stages that already exist in HubSpot.

-Marketing Qualified Lead (MQL) - This is where things get a little complicated.
+This is where things get a little complicated.
 There are two schools of thought here:

 This stage is often underutilized or skipped altogether, especially when there isn’t a clearly defined handoff between marketing and sales, or if there's misalignment between the two teams.
 At this point, however, the prospect is typically defined as being in the consideration stage of their buyer’s journey.

-Sales Qualified Lead (SQL) - Similarly, there are two different approaches to the SQL definition based on how your team handles the MQL stage.
+Similarly, there are two different approaches to the SQL definition based on how your team handles the MQL stage.
 Ultimately, SQLs should be contacts who have shown true sales readiness and defined a problem that can be solved by your product or service.
-Through this stage, both you and your prospects should be able to decide if you are a good fit for each other.

-Opportunity - Contacts who are actively in the sales process and have a high probability of closing.
-These prospects are including their final decision-makers in conversations and should be aligned with the proposed budget and timeline (as needed).
-If your team uses HubSpot’s Sales Hub, these contacts should have a Deal associated with them as well.
+These are contacts actively in the sales process with a high probability of closing.
+They’re including their final decision-makers in conversations and should be aligned with the proposed budget and timeline (as needed).

-Customer - Contacts who have closed, whether they've completed a signed agreement, received their purchase, or made some other clear indication that they’ve committed to your product or service.
+Customers are contacts who have closed, whether they've completed a signed agreement, received their purchase, or made some other clear indication that they’ve committed to your product or service.

-Evangelist - Contacts who are so thrilled with their purchase or partnership with you that they’re now promoting you to others.
+These are contacts who are so thrilled with their purchase or partnership with you that they’re now promoting you to others.
 Even if there isn’t an opportunity for upselling or additional purchases, these contacts can reach leads who may not find you otherwise.

 Therefore, the most important thing to remember is that these stages are only supposed to represent forward progress in the buyer’s journey.
 It can be tempting to manually update a contact’s lifecycle stage when a lead cools off, for example, but that’s where lead statuses can help.

-Lead statuses are best defined as the individual activities that could contribute to moving a prospect through the buyer’s journey.
+Lead statuses are best defined as individual activities that could contribute to moving a prospect through the buyer’s journey.

 While both lifecycle stages and deal stages should only make progress forward through the funnel, lead statuses are much more flexible.
 Contacts can jump forward or backward, skip statuses altogether, and even enter into the same statuses while in different lifecycle or deal stages.
-This property can also be used to segment prospects into different marketing audiences or help your sales team prioritize their outreach.

-How to Change Your HubSpot Lifecycle Stages
+How to Edit Lifecycle Stages in HubSpot

 After you scroll, you’ll be able to modify your lifecycle stages as you see fit, as well as set some basic automation.